Forms of cricket: Calculator cricket

 This form is played by school children who use scientific calculators for maths and science.

 A player starts by clearing the memory on their calculator.
 The player will then use the random number generator on their calculator to bring up a number between 0 and 1.
 The number of runs scored is the first digit after the decimal point (for example, if the random number generator provides 0.521, 5 runs are scored).
 Scoring is kept by using the memory addition function on the calculator, or by pen and paper.
 Scoring a 0 is considered out.
 The player who has the highest score wins.

 Hand cricket

-Hand cricket is played through gestures (called 'throws') similar to rock paper scissors.
-The total number of fingers extended equates to the equivalent number, with a thumb counting as 6.
-Throws are made simultaneously by both players, one designated as the batter and the other as the bowler.
+Hand cricket is played through gestures (called 'throws') similar to rock paper scissors.Throws are made simultaneously by both players, one designated as the batter and the other as the bowler.
 Runs scored according to the batter's throws until the bowler throws the same, in which case the batter is "out".
-It is played by school children in India, Sri Lanka and Pakistan.
+It is usually played with only one hand.Hand cricket is based on two forms: